PoliticalGraveyard.com

 1980, New York: Brendan T. Byrne — Richard J. Coffee — Kenneth Faulkner — James C. Hedden — Rose Nini — Louis J. Persico — Barbara B. Sigmund — Nancy Stultz — Eileen P. Thornton — Shirley K. Turner

-1988, Atlanta: Nancy Byrne — Blacey Cammarata — Virginia L. Feggins — Dennis N. Giordano — Sharon A. Harrington — Arthur Holland — George Manolios — John C. Merkel, Jr. — Joseph F. Yuhas
+1988, Atlanta: Nancy Byrne — Blacey Cammarata — Virginia L. Feggins — Dennis N. Giordano — Sharon A. Harrington — Arthur J. Holland — George Manolios — John C. Merkel, Jr. — Joseph F. Yuhas

 1996, Chicago: Kathy Crotty — Catherine Graham — Richard McClellan — Douglas H. Palmer — Diane Prentice — Shirley K. Turner — Tracy S. Zur

-2000, Los Angeles: Douglas H. Palmer — Shirley K. Turner
+2000, Los Angeles: Reed Gusciora — Tony F. Mack — Douglas H. Palmer — Shirley K. Turner — Bonnie Watson=Coleman

-2004, Boston: Thomas Canzanella — Bonnie Watson Coleman — Sonia Delgado — Glen D. Gilmore — Jennifer Godoski — Rush D. Holt — Brian M. Hughes — Dina Matos McGreevey — Douglas H. Palmer — William Pascrell III — Manuel Segura — Christine Stearns — Shirley K. Turner — William Watson — Jerlene Worthy
+2004, Boston: Thomas Canzanella — Sonia Delgado — Glen D. Gilmore — Jennifer Godoski — Rush D. Holt — Brian M. Hughes — Dina Matos McGreevey — Douglas H. Palmer — William Pascrell III — Manuel Segura — Christine Stearns — Shirley K. Turner — William Watson — Bonnie Watson=Coleman — Jerlene Worthy

-2008, Denver: W. Michael Blumenthal — Teresa M. Boyer — Bonnie Watson Coleman — Joseph Cryan — Pamela R. Hughes — Lisa Jackson — Elizabeth Lempert — Lydia G. Mallett — Raymond M. Pocino — Shirley K. Turner
+2008, Denver: W. Michael Blumenthal — Teresa M. Boyer — Joseph Cryan — Rush D. Holt — Pamela R. Hughes — Lisa Jackson — Liz Lempert — Lydia G. Mallett — Raymond M. Pocino — Shirley K. Turner — Bonnie Watson=Coleman

 Republican National Conventions:

-1856, Philadelphia: W. Jay
+1856, Philadelphia: William Jay

 1860, Chicago: Jonathan Cook — James T. Sherman — Stephen B. Smith